dmerejkowsky/kata-task-manager/README.md

 3. Display the tasks
 4. Run the interaction loop

-* Feel free to use source control and make a commit at the end of each refactor phase.

 # Notes

+* You can assume the user only enters *valid inputs*.
 * The task list does not need to be *persistent* - it's OK if the task manager always starts empty
+* Make a commit and push it at the end of each TDD cycle.